ONE WAY OR ANOTHER - A Subtle Slice of the MeToo Problem

 I was naive-bold-stupid-intrepid-stubborn enough that I believed it.

 Academics, athletics, arts.
 I pursued them all voraciously with an unshakeable belief that I was intelligent, gifted, and skilled in multitudinous ways.

 Thankfully I had that, because I was also gifted with equally abysmal social skills and I was born into cultural standards of beauty that said I was ugly.
-(I was a petite, dark-eyed, brunette French-Canadian in Northern Minnesota during the days ruled by Farah Fawcett).
+(I was a petite, dark-eyed brunette with French-Canadian heritage in Northern Minnesota during the days ruled by Farah Fawcett).